benlantaff/NodeJS-Express-Docker/README.md

 This is a minimal application to get started with NodeJS, Express, and Docker.

 - `package.json` - Points to the app's main file and lists its details and dependencies.
-- `server.js` - The nodejs/express application that serves up the index.html page.
+- `server.js` - The nodejs server which serves up the application.
+- `app.js` - Main express app.
-- `index.html` - Web page that is displayed at [Localhost:9001](http://localhost:9001)
+- `index.ejs` - Web page that is displayed at [http://localhost:9001](http://localhost:9001)
 - `Dockerfile` - The file used to create the docker image.
 - `docker-compose.yml` - Compose file allows you to bring up a container using the docker image.